IIGROUP/PoseDet/README.md

 # Install pytorch
 conda install pytorch=1.3.1 cudatoolkit=9.2 torchvision=0.4.2 -c pytorch

-# Install mmcv, requirements, and coco api
+# Install mmcv, coco api, and other packages in requirements.
 pip install mmcv==0.6.2 --user pip install -r requirements/build.txt
 #TO isntall coco api, you can also download the package and install it localy via python setup.py develop